INTERACTIVE DESIGN - EXERCISE 2: HTML - PERSONAL PROFILE PAGE

 Interactive Design / Bachelor of Design (Honours) in Creative Media / Taylor's University

-HTML Exercise: Simple Personal Profile Page
+Exercise 2: HTML - Simple Personal Profile Page

 TABLE OF CONTENTS